slgrobotics/robots_bringup/Docs/Sensors/OAK-D_Lite.md

 sudo udevadm control --reload-rules && sudo udevadm trigger
 ```

+## Power consumption and USB connection requirements

+In theory, OAK-D camera can adjust to available USB link speed and will report it (*"LOW", "FULL", "HIGH", "SUPER", "SUPER_PLUS"*).
+In practice, low quality or busy USB hubs cause device pipeline crashing.

+It seems that my OAK-D Lite was unstable when connected to some USB ports (see *The "luxonis Device crashed..." bug* below).
+Either on an Intel PC, or on Raspberry Pi 5, the best results (stability) is reached when there are no other devices connected to the same motherboard USB hub.

+On the Raspberry Pi 5 use lower USB3 (blue) slot, leaving the other empty.
+Use a [quality USB hub](https://www.amazon.com/dp/B0CJ95CR8X) to extend one of the USB2 (black) slots to connect other devices.

+I also used a quality [USB-C cable](https://www.amazon.com/dp/B0BWHTX1R7).

+My OAK-D LITE camera consumes 0.3 A when running stereo publishing tasks.
+It doesn't heat up at all.
+Power consumption goes up significantly when running AI models (YOLO etc.), and the camera can easily overheat if mounted in a tight space.

 ## Luxonis Software Installation

 There is a collection of python examples, which is not needed for ROS2, but is useful for testing.